cyclus/cyclus.github.com/source/cep/cep18.rst

 Backwards Compatibility
 =======================

-This CEP proposes a number of backwards incompatabilities.
+This CEP proposes a number of backwards incompatibilities.

 - The MarketModel is replaced by an information gathering procedure and a modular MarketAlgorithm